-Tap In the filename input interface to select Chinese input method (CH is highlighted).
-Note that if the current interface is number input interface, tap I about to switch to English input interface.
+Tap EN/CH in the filename input interface to select Chinese input method (CH is highlighted).
+Note that if the current interface is number input interface, tap about to switch to English input interface.
 Then, select Chinese input.

 Filename Input Area Pinyin Input Area Chinese Character Display Area